JohanVanslembrouck/corolib/README.md

 ## Communication libraries and frameworks

 For its communication corolib uses the Boost ASIO library or Qt (QTcpSocket, QTcpServer).
-I used Boost 1.70 and Qt 5.14.2, but many other versions will do.
+I originally used Boost 1.70 (now Boost 1.79) and Qt 5.14.2, but many other versions will do.

 I developed corolib with Visual Studio 2019 and Qt Creator 4.12.0 on a Windows 10 laptop.